cerrc

 SAN DIEGO — Since 2017, ECS Central East Regional Recovery Center (CERRC) has been offering substance use recovery services to the community, ensuring clients are met with the utmost respect, compassion, and support.
 In August, CERRC found a new home to continue offering these services.
 The ECS community came together on Thursday to celebrate the new facility and the expansion of the program.

 Guests were given tours of the new facility by staff and learned about the services offered at CERRC.
-ECS CEO Elizabeth Fitzsimons, San Diego County District Four Supervisor Monica Montgomery Steppe, and CERRC Case Manager and former client Stephanie Duffy all spoke, sharing their gratification for the new facility and the continuance of CERRC’s work.
+ECS CEO Elizabeth (Fitzsimons) Wilberg, San Diego County District Four Supervisor Monica Montgomery Steppe, and CERRC Case Manager and former client Stephanie Duffy all spoke, sharing their gratification for the new facility and the continuance of CERRC’s work.

 CERRC staff give guests a tour of the new building.
 January 2025.